davidlj95/ngx/projects/ngx-meta/docs/README.md

 So prefer to link docs by file name (ie: `get-started.md`) instead of including the path to the document (ie: ~~`../get-started.md`~~)

 > [!CAUTION]
-> The extension doesn't seem to work in files that are included
+> The extension doesn't seem to work in files that are included (includes common links file)

 ## Quirks